What to see in Russia

-By some measure the largest country in the world, Russia holds a wealth of sightseeing opportunities across all 9 of its time zones, incorporating the largest forestland and freshwater supply in the world.
-It's little wonder that Russians refer to their country as the Motherland - it is, undeniably, one bountiful place.
-Seeing Russia in all her glory would be a mighty, and time-consuming, feat.
+Russia holds a wealth of sightseeing opportunities across all nine of its time zones, incorporating the largest forestland and freshwater supply in the world.
+It's little wonder that Russians refer to their country as the Motherland - it's an undeniably bountiful place.

-In St Petersburg, the State Hermitage Museum captures ancient to modern Russian history in the six buildings which make up the Winter Palace - the former residence of the tsars.
-The Moscow Kremlin is a citadel complex, the most popular of the Kremlin buildings; alongside it is Red Square, Moscow's broad and bustling city square adorned by the famous Basil Cathedral.
-The Bolshoi Ballet Theatre, in neighbouring Theatre Square, is one of the most ornate theatres in the world and is home to the world's oldest and most successful ballet company.
-Russian architecture is an attraction unto itself and the cathedrals of Moscow in particular, prove a popular marvel for tourists the world over.
+The State Hermitage Museum in St Petersburg captures ancient to modern Russian history in the Winter Palace, a former residence of the tsars.
+The Moscow Kremlin is a wonder to behold while Red Square, Moscow's broad and bustling city square, is flanked by the famous Basil Cathedral.
+The Bolshoi Ballet Theatre, in neighbouring Theatre Square, is one of the most ornate theatres in the world and home to the world's oldest and most successful ballet company.

 The Kremlin